slint-ui/slint/docs/layouting.md

 ## Automatic Placement using Layouts

-SixtyFPS comes with different layout elements that automatically calculate the position and size of their children:
+Slint comes with different layout elements that automatically calculate the position and size of their children:

 * `VerticalLayout` / `HorizontalLayout`: The children are placed along the vertical or horizontal axis.
 * `GridLayout`: The children are placed in a grid of columns and rows.